Pooran-Dewari/parse_single_cell_analysis/05_downstream_analysis_2025/matrix_to_seurat.md

 we will use barcodes.tsv,  features.tsv, and  UniqueAndMult-EM.mtx  for downstream analysis.

 ## 1b: Collate the above three files for each sub-library into one dir
+The attached script 'star_outputs_unique_multi_EM_collate_gz.sh' will look into each of the eight Solo.out > GeneFull/raw dirs and copy the above three files into a new dir.
+Note: To comply with seurat requirements, we will rename UniqueAndMult-EM.mtx --> matrix.mtx, and gzip all three files after they have been copied.